jeremyjjbrown/kubernetes-brownbag/README.md

 Learn how to:

-- create Kubernetes Clusters using gcloud.
+- create local Kubernetes Clusters using kind.
 - access Kubernetes Clusters and Namespaces using kubectl.
 - deploy Docker containers to Kuberentes.
 - organize Docker containers with Pods, BatchJobs, CronJobs, Deployments and StatefulSets.
 - configure Docker containers with ConfigMaps and Secrets.
+- configure Deployments with autoscaling and health checks.
 - expose Deployments to the Kuberentes cluster LAN and internet with Services.
 - read container logs and gain shell access to containers.
 - how to design portable Docker containers so they work well on Kubernetes or any other scheduler.